 The Most Common Collisions a Car Accident Lawyer in NYC Handles

-- Head-on or frontal collisions: Hitting another vehicle head-on is often the result of drunk driving.
+- Head on or frontal collisions: Hitting another vehicle head-on is often the result of drunk driving.
 The fatality rate is very high.

 - Rollover accidents: Crashes in this category are common among SUVs, light trucks and other vehicles with a high center of gravity.
 In some rollovers, the roof infrastructure does not support the car’s weight and a crush injury ensues.
 Crush injuries cause serious trauma since the survivability space is greatly diminished.
 It is possible to sue the manufacturer in a product liability lawsuit.

 - Uber and Lyft accidents: Uber or Lyft collisions are complex and may involve multiple insurance policies.
 The companies carry substantial insurance.